Professor of Marketing

 These are some of my current projects (comments and suggestions are welcome)

-and Catalyzing Spillover," Read paper.
+and Catalyzing Spillovers," Read paper.

 Barak Libai, Eitan Muller and Verena Schoenmueller (2024), "The XaaS Life Cycle: Buzzers, Adopters, Users, Money,"